In my experience, rarely do two dog-owners pass each other without acknowledgment. The unspoken kinship that’s formed in dog parks is one of a kind.

 A Meeting Ground

-Dog parks in an RV park makes for an amenity that combines relaxation with ample utility.
+Dog parks in an trailer park makes for an amenity that combines relaxation with ample utility.
 As the number of off-leash areas varies, most cities and especially manufactured housing communities face a shortage of dog parks.
 General parks are beautiful spaces to spend time in, but it is in dog parks that interaction takes place, and interactions sustain communities.

 For a community of a specific demographic such as recreational vehicle parks, collective action is of critical importance.
 In essence, one must take care of another.
 If such co-dependent links are to be established, then a space to gather and discuss is also crucial.
 And dog parks provide exactly that.